 Eliminate MSG, and Limit Other Glutamate Containing Foods

-In 2015, published in the Biomolecules journal, researchers discussed the role of excess glutamate and how it is involved in depression and anxiety, which they termed “glutamate dysregulation.”
+In 2015, published in the Biomolecules journal, researchers discussed the role of excess glutamate and how it relates to symptoms such as depression and anxiety, which they termed “glutamate dysregulation.”
 Glutamate is a component of MSG.11

 In a 2013 Nutrition journal article, researchers sought to assess whether monosodium glutamate (MSG) intake is linked to sleep-disordered breathing.
 This Jiangsu nutrition study analyzed 1227 Chinese participants and found that MSG intake was associated with higher incidences of snoring and a high probability of sleep-disordered breathing, especially in those with body weight less than 23 Kg.36